Efficient and DoS-resistant Consensus for Permissioned Blockchains: System Model

+\begin{itemize} \item \textbf{Safety (consistency)}. \xxx ensures safety in an asynchronous network.
+Formally, if a node confirms a block $b$ as the $n^{th}$ block on the blockchain, the probability that another node confirms $b'\neq b$ as the $n^{th}$ block is overwhelmingly low ($<10^{-10}$).

+\item \textbf{DoS-resistance (liveness)}.
+In addition to safety, \xxx can make progress (i.e., allow non-empty blocks to be confirmed) with two additional assumptions about the DoS attacker's capability as described below. \end{itemize}

-For SGX, \xxx{} has the same threat model as typical SGX-based systems~\cite{prisco2016intel, zhang2017rem, milutinovic2016proof, ahmed2018identity}.
-We trust the hardware and software of the SGX and its remote attestation services.
-The code and data inside SGX are trusted.
-Besides, the random numbers generator in SGX is trusted (\chref{sgx}).
-Side-channel and access pattern attacks on SGX are out of the scope of this paper, but \xxx{} can handle DoS attacks. \xxx{} also makes standard assumptions on cryptographic primitives.
+\textbf{SGX's threat model.} \xxx has the same threat model for SGX as typical SGX-based systems~\cite{bigmatrix:ccs17,enclavedb:sp18,glamdring:atc17,minbft:sgx,uranus:asiaccs20}.
+We trust the hardware and firmware of Intel SGX, which ensures that code and data in an enclave cannot be seen or tampered with from outside.
+We trust that the remote attestation service can identify genuine SGX devices from fake ones (e.g., emulated with QEMU).
+Side-channel and access pattern attacks on SGX are out of the scope of this paper.
+Moreover, the adversary cannot break standard cryptographic primitives, including public-key based signatures and collision-resistant hash functions.